-The Vice President for Finance and CFO shall have the authority to oversee the management and execution of the investment program in accordance with this investment policy.
+Under the guidance of the EVP&COO, the Vice President for Finance and CFO (VPF) shall have the authority to oversee the management and execution of the investment program in accordance with this investment policy.
 This oversight encompasses all activities and phases of the investment program, from the initial identification and allocation of available resources through the annual or periodic allocations of investment earnings to university programs and/or the reinvestment of such funds into the investment program.

-The Vice President for Finance and CFO is authorized to make temporary exceptions to the investment policy in the event of a significant market instability or a credit event that would require the university to make a significant reallocation of the portfolio in order to protect the safety and/or liquidity of the investment portfolio.
+The VPF in conjunction with the EVP&COO is authorized to make temporary exceptions to the investment policy in the event of a significant market instability or a credit event that would require the university to make a significant reallocation of the portfolio in order to protect the safety and/or liquidity of the investment portfolio.
 Any such exception will be reported immediately to the Rector and the Chair of the Finance and Resource Management Committee of the Board of Visitors.
-Any temporary exception to the investment policy will remain in place until no later than the next Board of Visitors meeting at which time the Vice President for Finance and CFO will recommend a course of action with regards to the policy and seek input on and approval of such action by the Board.
+Any temporary exception to the investment policy will remain in place until no later than the next Board of Visitors meeting at which time the EVP&COO will recommend a course of action with regards to the policy and seek input on and approval of such action by the Board.